Genomon-Project/paplot-doc/data_pmsignature.rst

 **Elements of the input data for pmsignature Report**

 :ref:
-  | Values for reference bases (in the order of A, C, G and T) for each mutation signature.
+  | Values of reference bases (in the order A, C, G, and T) for each mutation signature.
-  | Not necessary sum-to-one (normalized within the program).
+  | Not necessarily sum-to-one (normalized within the program).
-  | In this example, the number of bases is 5.
-But can be changed to any arbitrary numbers (such as 3 or 7).
+  | In this example, the number of bases is five.
+However, this number can be changed to any arbitrary value (e.g., 3, 7).

 :alt:
-  | Values for alternative base (in the order of A, C, G and T for each central reference base) for each mutation signature.
+  | Values for alternative base (in the order A, C, G, T for each central reference base) for each mutation signature.
-  | Four values (in the order of A, C, G and T) for each reference base A, C, G and T.  Therefore, in total 16 values are necessary for each mutation signature.
+  | Four values (in the order A, C, G, T) for each reference base A, C, G, and T. Therefore, totally 16 values are required for each mutation signature.
-  | Usually, the central vase is fixed to C or T. Therefore, values whose reference bases are A or G contribute little on the visualization (and thus can be set to zeros).
+  | Generally, the central base is fixed to C or T. Therefore, the values whose reference bases are A or G contribute negligibly to the visualization (and thus can be set to zero).

 :strand:
   | Values for the strand (in the order of plus and minus) for each mutation signature.
-  | When strand biasness is not taken into account, just set ``[0, 0]``.
+  | When strand biasness is not taken into account, set ``[0, 0]``.

 **Elements for signature contribution graph**

 This graph is optional.

-Signature contribution graph shows how much amount of mutations are associated with each mutation signature.
+Signature contribution graph presents the amount of mutations associated with each mutation signature.
-When *id*, *mutation* and *mutation_count* are set in the input json file, then signature contribution graph are generated (`example <http://genomon-project.github.io/paplot/pmsignature_stack/graph_stack2.html>`_).
+When *id*, *mutation*, and *mutation_count* are set in the input json file, the signature contribution graphs are generated (`example <http://genomon-project.github.io/paplot/pmsignature_stack/graph_stack2.html>`_).

 :id:
   |  List of samples.
-For each sample, sample indices are assigned (in this example, PD3851a=0、PD3890a=1、PD3904a=2 and so on).
+For each sample, sample indices are assigned (in this example, PD3851a = 0, PD3890a = 1, PD3904a = 2, etc.).

 :mutation_count:
-  | The number of mutations for each sample (in this example, the mutation number for PD3851a =702, the mutation number for PD3890a = 2312 and so on).
+  | The number of mutations for each sample (in this example, the mutation number for PD3851a = 702, that for PD3890a = 2312, etc.).

 :mutation:
   |  Contribution ratio of each mutation signature to each sample ([sample index, signature index, value]).
   |
-  | The indice for mutation signature (signature index) are assigned in the listed order in the signature key.
+  | The indices for mutation signature (signature index) are assigned in the listed order in the signature key.
   | In the above example, (signature1 = 0, signature2 = 1, signature3 = 2).

 .. note::

-  The keys in the input json file can be modified by changing contents in the ``[result_format_pmsignature]`` section of the configuration file.
+  The keys in the input json file can be modified by changing the contents in the ``[result_format_pmsignature]`` section of the configuration file.

   .. code-block:: cfg
     :caption:  paplot/example/pmsignature_stack/paplot.cfg